kellybrazzy74-rgb/in_pdb_29066/README.md

 ## Overview

-[In your own words: what this assignment covers — creating a PDB and a user inside it, creating and deleting a temporary PDB, setting up OEM, and documenting the process.]
+This assignment covers the practical management of Oracle Pluggable Databases.
+I created a PDB and a user inside it, created and deleted a temporary PDB, accessed Oracle Enterprise Manager, and documented each task with screenshots and explanations.

 ## Oracle environment used

-[Which Oracle edition/version you used, and where — e.g. Oracle Database Free, installed locally / VM / cloud.
-State your own setup.]
+For this assignment, I used Oracle Database 21c Express Edition (21.3.0.0.0) installed locally on my Windows computer.
+I managed the Oracle database using SQL*Plus through the Windows Command Prompt, connecting with SYS AS SYSDBA to perform the required PDB management tasks.

 ## Task 1: Create a New Pluggable Database

-[Describe what you did in your own words.
-Include the exact PDB name and username you created, following the required naming convention.]
+I created a new Pluggable Database using the required naming convention.
+After creating the PDB, I opened it and created a database user inside the PDB.
+The user was created according to the required username format and will be used for future class work.

+PDB name created: in_pdb_29066
+Username created inside PDB: ineza_plsqlauca_29066

-- **PDB name created:** [your PDB name]
+- **PDB name created:** in_pdb_29066
-- **Username created inside PDB:** [your username]
+- **Username created inside PDB:** ineza_plsqlauca_29066

 ### Evidence